 QIP is also a government approved provider of accreditation services under multiple standards and frameworks.
-These include the Australian Service Excellence Standards (ASES), Human Services Standards, Victoria, and the Early Childhood Intervention (ECI) Standards, Victoria.
+These include the Australian Service Excellence Standards (ASES) and Human Services Standards, Victoria.

 Benfits of accreditation

 Reassures consumers and the local community of an organisation’s commitment to deliver quality-focused services and care.

 Educates and engages the team in the process of quality improvement that can build a culture of quality among staff.

 Offers confidence to stakeholders of the service delivery provided, and assists to meet regulatory requirements for funding incentives.

 Reflects a commitment to continuous quality improvements in systems, processes, policies, culture, risk management and staff management.